It is definitely a lot smaller than eBay in terms of membership size, but this is one of the things that make Etsy special.

 This may include wearing a fitness device to track your activity, listing down food intake throughout the duration of your trial, keeping a sleep log, or other types of documentation that the study requires.

-In most cases, you’ll have a go-to contact person who will tell you everything you need to know and remind you about these requirements.
-He/she will see you through the study and do everything in his/her power for you not to get kicked out of the trials.
+In most cases, you’ll be assigned a contact person who will tell you everything you need to know and remind you about these requirements.
+They will see you through the study and work with you so you don’t get kicked out of the trials.

-Once you start the actual study, you shouldn’t expect getting a full night’s sleep with your comfortable pillows and sheets.
+Once you start the actual study, you can’t expect to get a full night’s sleep with your comfortable pillows and sheets.

 1. Medical devices